Skip to main content

 • When you step outside, your footprints remain on the lawn.

 5. Makeover your lawn by planting a Florida-friendly landscape.
 A Florida-friendly lawn is one that requires minimal water, fertilizers and pesticides to thrive.
-This type of landscaping is comprised of drought-tolerant plants and trees.
+This type of landscaping consists of drought-tolerant plants and trees.
 In addition to reducing your outdoor water usage, Florida-friendly landscapes provide habitats for birds, butterflies and other wildlife.
 Don’t know where to start?
 Contact UF/IFAS Extension Polk County at (863) 519-1041.

 Polk County Wants to Help You Save Water